Obock: Djibouti

 A third independence referendum was held in the French Territory of the Afars and the Issas on 8 May 1977.
 The previous referendums were held in 1958 and 1967, which rejected independence.
 This referendum backed independence from France.
 A landslide 98.8% of the electorate supported disengagement from France, officially marking Djibouti's independence.
 Obock is expected to be the site of the Chinese naval base in Djibouti.

+Obock has become a key stop in the route for illegal migration from Ethiopia to Saudi Arabia, being the location from where smugglers take migrants on boats to Yemen.

 Demographics

-As of 2009, the population of Obock has been estimated to be 11,706.
-The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, the Afar and Issa Somali, are predominant.
+As of the 2024 census, the population of Obock was at 20,152.
+The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups.
+The Afar and Issa Somali, are predominant.

 Postage stamps

 During its time as a French colony, Obock issued its own postage stamps; for more detail see Postage stamps and postal history of Obock.

 Overview

 Obock is connected to other environs by RN-14 National Highway.
 A ferry ride from Djibouti City to Obock takes three hours; the distance is 237 km.